bytebase/bytebase.com-old/content/blog/how-schema-sync-work.md

 ### Recap

 1. Convert SQLs to ASTs.
-2. Compare the ASTs.
+2. Compare the ASTs to generate diff result AST nodes.
-3. Adjust diff result orders.
+3. Adjust the ordering of result AST nodes to keep safe orders.
-4. Convert diff result to SQLs.
+4. Convert diff result AST nodes to SQLs.

 ## Learn more